 Before Requesting Arbitration

 You must submit copies of your purchase or lease agreement and title/registration documents.
 You must submit copies of your vehicle’s repair orders when you request arbitration.
-If you did not receive repair orders or did not keep your copies, see How to Obtain Documents.
+If you did not receive repair orders or did not keep your copies, see How to Obtain Documents below.

 Each time you take your vehicle to a dealership for warranty services in Washington, the dealer must provide a fully itemized and legible repair order or written statement when returning the vehicle to you.
 Among other requirements, the repair order or statement must identify the problem(s) you are experiencing with your vehicle, a diagnosis, work done, the ‘in and out’ mileage on the vehicle, and the date you took the vehicle in for service and the date the dealer notified you that you could pick up the vehicle.